Pesin's Entropy Formula for $C^1$ non-uniformly expanding maps: Entropy Formula

 The main technical tool used in the study of non-uniformly expanding maps is the notion of hyperbolic times, introduced in \cite{alves2000srb}.
 We now outline some the properties of hyperbolic times.

 \begin{definition} Given $\sigma\in(0,1)$, we say that $h$ is a $\sigma$-hyperbolic time for a point $x\in M$ if for all $1\leq k \leq h$,

 \end{definition}

-\begin{remark} Throughout this paper the reader will find many quotes from works where $f$ is assumed to be of class $C^{2}$ (or $f\in C^{1+ \alpha}(M,M)$, $\alpha> 0$).
-But it is worth noting that these results cited are proven without using the bounded distortion assumption, and therefore the proofs are easily adapted to our context (in general, the proofs are the same). \end{remark}
+\begin{remark} Throughout this section we cite results originally proved under the assumption that $f$ is of class $C^{2}$, or $f\in C^{1+ \alpha}(M,M)$ for some $0<\alpha<1$.
+But the cited results were proved without using the bounded distortion property, and therefore the proofs are easily adapted to our setting.
+Indeed, most of proofs are the same. \end{remark}

 \begin{proposition} Given $0<\sigma< 1$, there exists $\delta_1 >0$ such that, whenever $h$ is a $\sigma$-hyperbolic time for a point $x$, the dynamical ball $B(x,h,\delta_1)$ is mapped diffeomorphically by $f^h$ onto the ball $B(f^h(x),\delta_1)$, with